wp-plugins/custom-facebook-feed/README.txt

 An Access Token is required by Facebook in order to access their feeds.
 Don't worry, it's easy to get one.
 Just follow the step-by-step instructions [here](http://smashballoon.com/custom-facebook-feed/access-token/ "Getting an Access Token"). to get yours.
 Your Access Token will never expire.

+= Can I display feeds from multiple Facebook pages? =

+Yep.
+You set your default Facebook page ID in the plugin's settings but then you can define different page IDs in the shortcodes you use to show multiple feeds from different Facebook pages.
+Just use the id option in your shortcode like so: id=another_page_id.

 = Can I show photos and videos in my feed? =

 This plugin only allows you to display textual updates from your feed.
 To display photos and videos in your feed you need to upgrade to the PRO version of the plugin.
-Try out a demo of the PRO version on the [Custom Facebook Feed website](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo"), and find out more about the PRO version [here](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
+Try out a demo of the PRO version on the [Custom Facebook Feed website](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo"), and find out more about the PRO version [here](http://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed PRO").

 = Can I show the comments associated with each post? =

-For this feature please upgrade to the [PRO version of the plugin](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
+For this feature please upgrade to the [PRO version of the plugin](http://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed PRO").

 = Is the content of my feed crawlable by search engines? =

 It sure is.
 Unlike other Facebook plugins which use iframes to embed your feed into your page once it's loaded, the Custom Facebook Feed uses PHP to embed your feed content directly into your page.
 This adds dynamic, search engine crawlable content to your site.

+= How do I embed the feed directly into a WordPress page template? =

+You can embed the feed directly into a template file by using the WordPress do_shortcode function: do_shortcode('[custom-facebook-feed]'');

 == Screenshots ==

-1. By default the feed inherits your theme's default styles and is completely responsive.
+1. By default the feed inherits your theme's default styles and is completely responsive
-2. Completely customize the way your feed looks to perfectly match your site.
+2. Completely customize the way your feed looks to perfectly match your site
+3. Use custom CSS to customize every part of the feed
+4. Display events
-3. Configuring the plugin
+5. Configuring the plugin
-4. Use the styling options to customize your feed
+6. Use the styling options to customize your feed
-5. It's super easy to display your feed in any page or post
+7. It's super easy to display your feed in any page or post
-6. Add the shortcode to a widget
+8. Add the shortcode to a widget

 == Changelog ==

+= 1.4.3 =
+* Minor tweaks

 = 1.4.2 =
 * New: Add your own custom CSS to allow for even deeper customization